Test 03-Passage 3:Plant 'thermometer' triggers springtime growth by measuring night-time heat 纠错

 H The new findings are the culmination of twelve years of research involving scientists from Germany, Argentina and the US, as well as the Cambridge team.
 The work was done in a model system, using a mustard plant called Arabidopsis, but Wigge says the phytochrome genes necessary for temperature sensing are found in crop plants as well.
 'Recent advances in plant genetics now mean that scientists are able to rapidly identify the genes controlling these processes in crop plants, and even alter their activity using precise molecular “scalpels”,' adds Wigge.
 'Cambridge is uniquely well-positioned to do this kind of research as we have outstanding collaborators nearby who work on more applied aspects of plant biology, and can help us transfer this new knowledge into the field.'

-Do the following statements agree with the claims of the writer in Reading Passage 3?
+Do the following statements agree with the information given in Reading Passage 3?

-Choose TRUE if the statement agrees with the information given in the text,
+TRUE if the statement agrees with the information

-choose FALSE if the statement contradicts the information,
+FALSE if the statement contradicts the information

-or choose NOT GIVEN if there is no information on this.
+NOT GIVEN if there is no information on this

 27 The Cambridge scientists' discovery of the 'thermometer molecule' caused surprise among other scientists.

-• A TRUE
+• TRUE

-• B FALSE
+• FALSE

-• C NOT GIVEN
+• NOT GIVEN

 显示答案